Broken backplate and 3D replacement

 After importing the shape, I spent some time measuring out the repair.
 The snap-fit connectors had to be positioned accurately to match the notches on the counterpart.
 A caliper comes in very handy.

 I use the open source tool FreeCAD to make my 3D models.
-It is a so-called parametric modeler, which means that you’ll have to draw out your models i terms of exact measurements (parameters) and constraints.
+It is a so-called parametric modeler, which means that you’ll have to draw out your models in terms of exact measurements (parameters) and constraints.
 Wikipedia has more on this.

 Printing and mounting the repair